43% complete

 Play instantly

-Load the page, pick a cell, and start solving.
+Load the page, pick a cell, and start solving on the play board.
 The game is tuned to feel immediate on desktop and mobile, with local saves instead of account friction.

 Daily rhythm

-Return for a fresh daily puzzle in every difficulty, keep your streak alive locally, and work through archive dates when you want a steady solving habit.
+Return for a fresh puzzle on daily Sudoku, keep your streak alive locally, and work through archive dates when you want a steady solving habit.

 Learn while you play

-Notes mode, hints, move checking, step-by-step tutorials, and focused strategy pages make the site useful for both first-time solvers and improving regulars.
+Notes mode, hints, move checking, the step-by-step solver, and focused strategy guides make the site useful for both first-time solvers and improving regulars.

 Choose your pace